dannypule/useful-code-snippets/mac_dev_environment_setup.md

 ### [Oh My Zsh](http://ohmyz.sh/)

+If a warning appears on zsh mount (Insecure completion-dependent directories detected), refer to this https://stackoverflow.com/questions/50499750/when-i-update-oh-my-zsh-i-got-a-error-how-do-i-fix-it

 ### NVM - Node Version Manager `brew install nvm`

 You should create NVM's working directory if it doesn't exist: